 We estimate the cointegrated term structure regression in Equation~\eqref{eq:term} with a dynamic OLS specification adding two leads and lags of $\Delta r_{1y,t}$.
 First, we estimate the model for the full sample without accounting for any structural breaks.
 The coefficient estimates are $\hat{\beta}_1 = 0.764 (0.116)$ and $\hat{\beta}_2 = 0.894 (0.078)$ which lead to a rejection of the EHT at the 5\% significance level for the 10-year maturity but not for the 5-year maturity.\footnote{Bootstrap standard errors are computed based on 600 replications of the sieve bootstrap method for cointegrating regressions proposed in \cite{Chang2006}.} In a second step, we try to capture all relevant structural breaks.
-Due to the large number of observations, we pre-specify a large maximum number of breaks, $M=40$, and maintain a minimum break distance of two month (50 daily observations) to obtain accurate coefficient estimates in each regime.
-We consider a specification with a constant and apply the required scaling factors so that each regressor has the same order.\footnote{The results with and without linear trend do not differ substantially.} Using the two-step group LASSO estimator, we obtain four structural breaks.
+Due to the large number of observations, we pre-specify a large maximum number of breaks, $M=40$, and maintain a minimum break distance of two month (50 daily observations) to obtain accurate coefficient estimates in each regime.\footnote{The results are robust for different choices of $M$ as long as $M > 4$.
+Since a larger value of $M$ allows the modified group LARS algorithm to take more steps, a larger value of $M$ can, in principle, positively affect the precision of the estimated break locations.
+However, the estimates do not change for $M > 40$.} We consider a specification with a constant and apply the required scaling factors so that each regressor has the same order.\footnote{The results with and without linear trend do not differ substantially.} Using the two-step group LASSO estimator, we obtain four structural breaks.
 All breakpoint estimates can be related to important monetary policy events.